 - Prick the crust with a fork and bake for 8 minutes.

-- In a medium-size bowl blend pumpkin puree with eggs until well blended.
+- In a large bowl blend pumpkin puree with eggs until well blended.

 - Add allulose, xanthan gum, salt, cinnamon, ground ginger, cloves, and heavy cream and blend until well mixed.